Team-Legacy-Foundation/legacy_foundation/README.md

 # Legacy Children's Foundation Payroll Helper Application

 ## Description
-The purpose of this app is to
+The purpose of this app is to help centralize the gathering of student information as well as expedite the payroll process associated with the student's earings from attending school and getting good grades.

 ## Installation
 In order to run this from Github, you will need to: